isg-airpollution/.github/profile/README.md

-# Air Pollution Group at ISGlobal
+# Welcome

-Welcome!
-This is the GitHub Organization site for the research group led by Cathryn Tonne at ISGlobal.
-All analyses from the group should be versioned controlled and stored under this site.
+This is the GitHub Organization site for the research group led by Cathryn Tonne at ISGlobal, where we can easily find and collaborate on source code based projects.

+## Getting Started

 >**Important**: Confidential data should not be stored in GitHub and therefore should not be version controlled.
+Make sure the possibly sensitive data files are included in your .gitignore file.
 Contact the GitHub Organization's maintainer when in doubt.

-## Getting Started

 ### Creating a new repository

-1. Create a new private GitHub repo in this organization using the available template at [repo-template](https://github.com/isglobal-airpollution/repo-template).
+1. Create a new private GitHub repo in this organization using the available template at [project-template](https://github.com/isg-airpollution/project-template).

 2. Clone this remote repository inside the appropriate network folder path in your machine.
 If using RStudio, use *`File > New Project > Version Control > Git`*.